- RN Programs by State

-- Being a Nurse is Less Challenging than Being a Doctor - Doctors tend to enjoy a lot more esteem than nurses because people perceive that their work is a lot more difficult.
+Doctors tend to enjoy a lot more esteem than nurses because people perceive that their work is a lot more difficult.
 While doctors face many unique challenges, nurses' work is by no means "easier."
 Doctors must undergo a lot more training and education, so the path to becoming a doctor is more difficult.
 Comparing the two lines of work is pretty unfair because the duties are so different.
-Nurses face many significant challenges, including long hours, difficult patients and having to be on their feet throughout their shifts, so the work isn't exactly a walk in the park.
+Nurses face many significant challenges, including long hours, difficult patients, and having to be on their feet throughout their shifts, so the work isn't exactly a walk in the park.

-- Nurses aren't Very Well Compensated - Because they tend to work long shifts, people often assume that nurses aren't compensated well enough for their time.
-However, according to the Bureau of Labor Statistics, or BLS, the median annual salary for an RN as of May 2016 was $68,450.
+Because they tend to work long shifts, people often assume that nurses aren't compensated well enough for their time.
+However, according to the Bureau of Labor Statistics (BLS), the median annual salary for an RN as of May 2023 was $89,010.
 Although nurses do often work long shifts, they usually work fewer shifts per week to make up for it.
-When broken down to an hourly amount, RNs in the U.S. earn around $32 per hour.
+When broken down to an hourly amount, RNs in the U.S. earn around $42.80 per hour.
 Given that studies have shown that an annual salary of $70,000 tends to make people very happy, it's safe to say that RNs are compensated very well.

-- RNs Do All the Grunt Work - Some people are under the impression that nurses are little more than gofers for senior RNs, doctors and other higher-ups.
+Some people are under the impression that nurses are little more than gofers for senior RNs, doctors, and other higher-ups.
 However, registered nurses with ADNs or BSNs handle a vast array of duties during their long shifts, and much of it involves working directly with patients.
 The considerable skills and knowledge that are acquired in nursing school are put to work every day.
 RNs typically aren't charged with duties like cleaning, which are left for entry-level positions like CNAs and LPNs.